 When considering the lifetime cost of Akita ownership, remember to take into account:

-As a rough guide, allow £100 to £150 a month for the ongoing costs of owning an Akita.
+As a rough guide, allow £100 to £150 a month to cover the ongoing costs of owning an Akita.
 Our vets have drawn up this handy guide to save dog owners money.

 Need more info?